If you couldn’t tell, we love collagen powder.

 Over 50% of Americans take at least 2 pills a day (i.e. over-the-counter drugs, vitamins, and dietary supplements).
 If you’re part of that half, collagen pills/capsules might be the best method to get your daily collagen protein since you’re already in the habit.

 Here are more reasons to choose pills rather than powder as your collagen supplement:

 - Want to travel extremely light.
 Note: many collagen brands offer collagen powder travel packs.

 - Want to KISS (keep-it-simple-stupid) your collagen?
 Pop and go!

 - Are a Supertaster.
 Yes, this is a thing.
 Supertasters are 25% of people who taste certain flavors/foods more strongly.

 - Already a pill popper.
 Aforementioned.
-Simply add to your handful of morning pills (e.g. taking Probiotics and collagen together)
+Simply add to your handful of morning pills since it’s safe to take collagen with vitamins.

 Hopefully, we’ve uncomplicated your collagen powder vs pill dilemma.
 But, let’s end with this to ensure we’re clear on our position in all of this.

 This is about personal preference, not overall effectiveness.
 The debate isn’t won through which form has more validity, more absorption, and more overall benefits to your body.
 It’s won by your budget, lifestyle, and how you want to consume the collagen supplement orally.

 With that said, do we think collagen powder is better for most people?
 Yes.
 We’ve planted our flag by offering collagen powder for several reasons — many listed above.